Frederick Keep Monument: Acquisition

 The sculpture was installed just before or on October 3, 1920.

-Information
+Background

-Frederick Keep was a prominent Washington business man.
+Frederick Keep was a Washington, D.C. businessman.
 His wife, Florence, was the sister of Mabel Thorp Boardman, one of the founders of the American Red Cross, and American socialite Josephine Porter Boardman.
 Her father, William J. Boardman, a lawyer and philanthropist who died August 2, 1915, is also buried in Rock Creek Cemetery.

-She traveled frequently (often with her sister Josephine) to places such as Panama and New Orleans.
-Florence was quite the socialite running in circles with the likes of Secretary of State John Hay, Agnes Meyer, Katharine Graham, Ruth Draper, and President & Mrs. Taft.
-A number of Florence Keep's personal belongings were donated to the National Museum of American History by her sister Josephine, including a late 1920s evening dress that was exhibited in the Hall of American Costume from 1964-1973.
+Florence socialized with U.S. Secretary of State John Hay, Agnes Meyer, Katharine Graham, Ruth Draper, and President William Taft and his wife.
+A number of Keep's personal belongings were donated to the National Museum of American History by her sister Josephine, including a late 1920s evening dress that was exhibited in the Hall of American Costume from 1964-1973.

 Condition

-This sculpture was surveyed in 1993 for its condition and it was described as needing treatment urgently.
+This sculpture was surveyed in 1993 for its condition and was described as needing treatment urgently.